ios-factor/ios-factor.com/_i18n/en/factors/dependencies.md

 You can use a [.xcode-version](https://github.com/fastlane/ci/blob/master/docs/xcode-version.md) file in the root of your iOS project to declare the exact version of Xcode to be used for a given iOS app.

 This way, you can configure your CI-system to automatically install and use a given Xcode version.
+To switch the Xcode version (assuming you already have it installed), you can use a tool like [chxcode](https://github.com/klaaspieter/chxcode).

 To automate the installation of Xcode, you can use the third party tool [xcode-install](https://github.com/krausefx/xcode-install) until Apple provides a command line tool to install Xcode ([rdar://40669425](https://openradar.appspot.com/radar?id=5064112975380480)).